 Although it is too early to judge the implementation of the July 2008 decision, the sweeping 411-page judgment reaffirms that courts can enforce access to health goods and services as a matter of fundamental rights, even when there are substantial resource implications.
 It further indicates that courts can creatively define their role in health priority-setting.

-Literature review on effects of interventions to reduce the prevalence of female genital mutilation
+Prevalence, drivers, and review of the literature on the effects of interventions to reduce the prevalence of female genital mutilation